MarcoSolarino/Midterm_Parallel_Computing_K-means/README.md

 ```
 python plot.py K I
 ```
-where K is the number of clusters and I is the last iteration
+where K is the number of clusters and I is the number of iterations